 Angela is an avid animal lover and a mother of 8.
 As a mother she went to school and became an Associate as a Paralegal and a certified Information Processer.
 She has worked in a variety of fields and gladly brings her multitude of experiences to our board.

 Stephanie is a lifelong animal lover and has spent many years in animal welfare.

 Dean Strait | RN

-Dean loves animals especially dogs.
-Dean is head of ontrolling infectious disease at the hospital he works at.
+Dean loves animals, especially dogs.
+Dean is head of controlling infectious disease at the hospital he works at.
 His insightful knowledge that he brings to our Board of Directors is extremely valuable.